StuyCSDojo/dojo-docs/docs/source/getting_started/flask_introduction.rst

 In IntroCS2, the way you would render HTML is by printing HTML source code.
 Why is this bad?

   * Does not allow for modular design; it is hard to reuse code
-  * Squeeze all your HTML and Python together, creating a mess
+  * Squashed all your HTML and Python together, created a mess

 So, how can Flask templates fix this?

   * Reuse your HTML code with inheritance
-  * Separates the HTML and Python code into HTML files and Python files (usually)
+  * Separates the HTML and Python code into separate files (usually)
   * Allows you to store Python variables and run Python functions directly in your HTML file

 Sounds too good to be true?
 Try it out!
 Here is some sample HTML code to be placed into your templates